PippoRJ/hugo-refresh/README.md

 ## Statistics counter

 You can enter your Google / Yandex / etc statistic counter code into the `layouts/partials/counter.html`.
-Code will be inseted right after open `<body>` tag.
+Code will be generated right after open `<body>` tag.

 ## Customizing your page